 Contact your faculty advisor or director of graduate studies to discuss the impact of travel cancelations on your academic progress.

-Am I still covered by International SOS under the new travel restrictions?
+Am I still covered by International SOS under current travel restrictions?

 Yes!
 International SOS provides Brown University travelers with 24 hour worldwide medical and travel assistance.

 Can I add my spouse, partner or dependent to my health insurance plan if they have lost their insurance recently?